stacks-network/docs/src/pages/naming-services/subdomains.md

 ---
-description: 'Blockstack naming service (BNS)'
+title: Subdomains
+description: This section explains BNS subdomains and provides instructions for methods you can use to work with them.
 ---

-# BNS Subdomains

-This section explains BNS subdomains and provides instructions for methods you can use to work with them.
-The following topics are included:

-# Overview of subdomains
+## Overview of subdomains

 BNS names are strongly-owned because the owner of its private key can generate valid transactions that update its zone file hash and owner.
 However, this comes at the